crest-cassia/oacis/README.md

 [![release](https://img.shields.io/github/release/crest-cassia/oacis.svg)](https://github.com/crest-cassia/oacis/releases/latest)
 [![oaics_docker](http://img.shields.io/badge/oaics_docker-building-yellow.svg)](https://github.com/crest-cassia/oacis_docker)

+## What is OACIS?

-*OACIS* (''Organizing Assistant for Comprehensive and Interactive Simulations'') is developed for efficient management of simulation jobs and results.
+*OACIS* (''Organizing Assistant for Comprehensive and Interactive Simulations'') is a **job management software** for large scale simulations.
-See [wiki](https://github.com/crest-cassia/oacis/wiki) or docs (doc/build/html/index.html) for the sequence of installation and usage.

-OACIS is a job management software for large scale simulations.
 As the number of simulation jobs increases, it is often difficult to keep track of vast and various simulation results in an organized way.

 OACIS is a job management software aiming at overcoming these difficulties.

-Using a user-friendly web-browser front end, you can easily submit various jobs to appropriate remote hosts.
+With a user-friendly interface of OACIS, you can easily submit various jobs to appropriate remote hosts.
 After these jobs are finished, all the result files are automatically downloaded from the remote hosts and stored in a traceable way together with logs of the date, host, and elapsed time of the jobs.

 If you have a trouble of handling many simulation jobs, OACIS will definitely help you!

 ## Getting Started

-### Using Docker (Quickest way)
+### Using Docker (Recommended)

 The easiest way to start OACIS is using the docker image.

-Install [docker](https://www.docker.com/) (Linux) or [docker Toolbox](https://www.docker.com/toolbox) (MacOS, Windows).
+- Install [docker](https://www.docker.com/) (Linux) or [docker Toolbox](https://www.docker.com/toolbox) (MacOS, Windows).
-Then git clone [oacis_docker](https://github.com/crest-cassia/oacis_docker) repository, and follow the instruction there.
+- Then git clone [oacis_docker](https://github.com/crest-cassia/oacis_docker) repository, and follow the instruction there.

 You can start OACIS in a few minutes!

 ### Manual installation